opsone-ch/documentation/howto/deploy.rst

 - Domains and/or nameserver are within your control
 - the desired DNS records TTL was lowered to 300
-- your SPF records are in order (when your application must send mails only, see :ref:`server-postfix`)
+- your SPF records are in order (when your application must send mails only, see :ref:`postfix`)
 - the correct application context was set
 - the correct, final server names are in place
 - possible intermediate server names are removed